Salman Ali Agha

+Early life and background

+Salman Ali Agha was born on 23 November 1993 in Lahore, Punjab into a Punjabi Muslim family.
+He was raised in Lahore, and is fluent in Punjabi as well Urdu and English.

 Domestic career

 In February 2013, he made his first-class debut after playing for Lahore's Apollo Cricket Club for many years.

 In April 2018, he was named in Federal Areas' squad for the 2018 Pakistan Cup.

 In June 2018, he was selected to play for the Edmonton Royals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 He was the leading run-scorer in the tournament for the Edmonton Royals, with 218 runs in six matches.

 In September 2019, he was named in Southern Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 In October 2021, he was named in the Pakistan Shaheens squad for their tour of Sri Lanka.